One of the questions I’m often asked by readers, is how to pick a blog niche.

 Once you’re looking at your list, you’ll probably find that some of your ideas would make better blog niche topics than others.

 You may even find there’s one potential blog niche in particular that stands out for you—put a star next to that one to come back to soon.
-Side note: If you're ready to start generating content ideas and begin writing, check out this list of the 101 Best Blog Post Ideas You Can Write About Today.
+Side note: If you’re ready to start generating content ideas and begin writing, check out this list of the 201+ Best Blog Post Ideas You Can Write About Today.
+And remember, if you’re blogging about topics you’re personally interested in, that’s the recipe for not only faster writing, but a more enjoyable experience for both you and your readers.

 2. Think About the Blogs, Magazines and Books You Read